Please note, our articles may contain referral or affiliate links.

 When we hiked Coyote Buttes North, where The Wave is located, we used our thermal umbrellas on the hike back to the car, which has very little to no shade.
 Then, the rain dropped from the clouds and luckily, our umbrellas served a dual purpose to keep us from getting drenched on the hike back.

-Now, I am not the only one who has a thermal umbrella on the trails (which includes my boyfriend owning one now!).
+Now, I am not the only one who has a thermal umbrella on the trails.

 Pack Salty Snacks